-Welcome to our Kickstarter campaign to produce The Commodore Story - Changing the world 8-bits at a time Blu-ray and Printed Book.
+Welcome to our Kickstarter campaign to produce The Commodore Story - Changing the world 8-bits at a time Blu-ray plus The Chiptune Story - Creating retro music 8-bits & 16-bits at a time and the 150 page Printed Book.

-In this nostalgic film we will be interviewing an extensive range of ex-Commodore engineers and staff, games makers, magazine publishers and Commodore user stories from past and present.
+In this nostalgic film we will be interviewing an extensive range of ex-Commodore & Amiga engineers and staff, games makers, magazine publishers and Commodore user stories from past and present.

 We will update the campaign as new contributors are added.

-£35,000 - Double Blu-ray extra documentary The Chiptune Story - Creating retro music 8-bits at a time
+UNLOCKED £35,000 - Double Blu-ray extra documentary The Chiptune Story - Creating retro music 8-bits & 16-bits at a time

 Limited edition (max 100) AMIGA T-Shirt design will be released for £15 to existing backers.
 Sizes - S M L XL XXL XXXL - will get size order at end of campaign.

-Stickers of Commodore and AMIGA T-Shirt designer will be sent to all backers (Download backers will receive download version of stickers).
+Stickers of Commodore and AMIGA T-Shirt designer will be sent to all backers (Download version of stickers also).

 Unlocked £25,000 Stretch Goal - Limited edition custom Commodore T-Shirt